Scalable Acceleration for Classification-Based Derivative-Free Optimization: Abstract

 \section{Abstract}

 Derivative-free optimization algorithms play an important role in scientific and engineering design optimization problems, especially when derivative information is not accessible.
-In this paper, we study the framework of classification-based derivative-free optimization algorithms.
-By introducing a concept called hypothesis-target shattering rate, we revisit the computational complexity upper bound of this type of algorithms.
-Inspired by the revisited upper bound, we propose an algorithm named ``RACE-CARS'', which adds a random region-shrinking step compared with ``SRACOS'' \cite{hu2017sequential}.
-We further establish a theorem showing the acceleration of region-shrinking.
-Experiments on the synthetic functions as well as black-box tuning for language-model-as-a-service demonstrate empirically the efficiency of ``RACE-CARS''.
-An ablation experiment on the introduced hyperparameters is also conducted, revealing the mechanism of ``RACE-CARS'' and putting forward an empirical hyperparameter-tuning guidance.
+In this paper, we study the framework of sequential classification-based derivative-free optimization algorithms.
+By introducing learning theoretic concept hypothesis-target shattering rate, we revisit the computational complexity upper bound of \emph{SRACOS} \cite{hu2017sequential}.
+Inspired by the revisited upper bound, we propose an algorithm named \emph{RACE-CARS}, which adds a random region-shrinking step compared with \emph{SRACOS}.
+We further establish theorems showing the acceleration by region shrinking.
+Experiments on the synthetic functions as well as black-box tuning for language-model-as-a-service demonstrate empirically the efficiency of \emph{RACE-CARS}.
+An ablation experiment on the introduced hyper-parameters is also conducted, revealing the mechanism of \emph{RACE-CARS} and putting forward an empirical hyper-parameter tuning guidance.